 Catch the community spirit thriving on our campus through one of our visit options.
 Come by yourself, with a friend or with your parents, or bring your whole group – we offer flexible visit options that mesh with your schedule.

-- Explore Bethel Days — Join other high school juniors and seniors.
+- Explore Bethel Days — Join other high school seniors.
 Connect with your future Bethel College neighbors.

 - Individual visit — Come to Bethel on an “average” day and we’ll fit our schedule to yours.
 Appointments are available Monday–Friday, 8 a.m.–5 p.m.

-- Junior Jumpstart — High school juniors, we’ve adapted one of the Explore BC days just for you.
+- Junior Jumpstart — High school juniors, we’ve created a visit event just for you.